 The McKinney-Vento Homeless Assistance Act was originally authorized in 1987 and reauthorized in 2015 by the Every Student Succeeds Act (ESSA) to provide services to children or youth who lack fixed, regular, or adequate nighttime residence.Due to loss of housing, economic hardship, or a similar reason, are you or is your family living temporarily:

-- in the home of other persons
+- in the home of another person.

-- in a hotel/motel
+- in a hotel/motel.

-- in a trailer park, or camping ground due to the lack of alternative accommodations
+- in a trailer park or camping ground due to the lack of alternative accommodations.

-- Assistance with immediate school enrollement
+- Assistance with immediate school enrollment.

 - Assistance with transportation to school of origin (school attended when permanently housed).

-- Referrals to appropriate community resources
+- Referrals to appropriate community resources.

 - Assistance with school supplies and clothing/shoes.